kxmdrif/nosdaq-artifact/README.md

 Depending on your hardware, this might take around **1 hour** or more or less.

-### 5.4 (OPTIONAL) Experiment for collection size impact on synthesis
+### 5.4 Experiment for collection size impact on synthesis
 In the same docker environment, run:
 ```bash
 python3 -m main --mode FULL --timeout 300 --experiment SIZE_IMPACT
 ```
 The result will be in the `result_size_impact/` folder.
 Depending on the hardware, this might take around **4 hours**  or more or less.
-If you want to save time, you can skip it.

 ### 5.5 Run baseline experiments.
 Exit the docker environment (typing `exit` in the container's shell).
 In the host operating system **(will be the same for the following steps)**, run: